Nighttraveler/DailyMenu/README.md

 # Daily Menu

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## TODO
-- [ ] SearchBox in MenuManager
-- [ ] Configuration menu for user preferences (language, etc)
+- [ ] Configuration menu for user preferences (language, one food per day, etc)
+- [ ] Possibility to edit the generated menu
+- [ ] Possibility to create a menu from scratch
+- [X] SearchBox in MenuManager (needs to improve performance)
 ## Available Scripts

 In the project directory, you can run: